dynamofl/adapter_reference/README.md

 # OpenAI API Proxy/Adapter

-A lightweight API proxy service for OpenAI that adds authentication and request validation.
+A minimal API proxy service for OpenAI that focuses exclusively on text generation endpoints.

 ## Features

-- **API Compatibility**: Drop-in replacement for OpenAI API with compatible endpoints
+- **Focused API Compatibility**: Supports only the core text generation endpoints
 - **Authentication**: Optional API key authentication for securing your proxy
 - **Request Validation**: Validates all requests before sending to OpenAI
 - **Metrics**: Basic metrics endpoint for monitoring